-- a. on school premises, - b. at any school-sponsored activity or event whether or not it is held on school premises, - c. on a school-transportation vehicle, - d. at an official school bus stop, - e. using property or equipment provided by the school, or - f. acts which create a material and substantial disruption of the education process or the orderly operation of the school.
+- A. on school premises, - B. at any school-sponsored activity or event whether or not it is held on school premises, c. on a school-transportation vehicle, - C. at an official school bus stop, - D. using property or equipment provided by the school, or - E. acts which create a material and substantial disruption of the education process or the orderly operation of the school.